AS/RS System Components

 Of course, humans will be humans and the AS/RS system is ready for occasions when things don’t go to plan or warnings ignored.
 The shuttle system includes built in OSHA approved light curtain sensors that identifies material or people in its path.
 If the curtain is breached at a distance, the machine reduce its speed to a quarter of its ability.
 Should the violator close the distance, the system will shut down all movement until the curtain is again clear.

-You can read more detail about the different components of the AS/RS system here.
+You can read more about the performance of the AS/RS Buffer System.

 The MWES AS/RS Buffer System is designed to fit within existing production facilities using a modular, scalable approach that not only allows installation flexibility, it also provides the ability to be easily expanded in the future.